-After another half hour of steep incline, we finally made it to the top.
-We stopped to have a snack and enjoy the marvellous view in front of us.
+After another half hour of a steep incline, we finally made it to the top.
+We stopped to have a snack and enjoy the marvelous view in front of us.
 I love views.
 No matter where I travel in the world, one of the first questions I ask locals is “Where is the best view of the area?”
 I find them magical.

 As we continued over the mountain, stopping only to have our picture taken with the elevation sign, we came across an even better view.
 A beautiful river that snaked itself around the inlet of mountains and directly out into the Atlantic Ocean.
 It looked so dark and majestic.
 We sat for a good half hour as we gazed out over the cliff.